deepset-ai/FARM/readme.rst

 What is it?
 ############
 FARM makes cutting edge **Transfer Learning** for NLP simple.
-It is a home for all species of pretrained language models (e.g. BERT) that can be adapted to different **domain languages** or **down-stream tasks**.
+Building upon `transformers <https://github.com/huggingface/pytorch-transformers>`_, FARM is a home for all species of pretrained language models (e.g. BERT) that can be adapted to different
+**domain languages** or **down-stream tasks**.
 With FARM you can easily create SOTA NLP models for tasks like document classification, NER or question answering.
 The **standardized interfaces** for language models and prediction heads allow flexible extension by researchers and easy application for practitioners.